harryyy27/Brickworks-Tollington_Project/README.md

 ### Accessibility

 We ensured all mouse events could be ennacted using a keyboard.
+We also ensured full keyboard navigability.
 We also controlled the focus throughout the app using listeners in the root JS file whilst ensuring the focus order was the same as the html order.
 We used Aria attributes and labels when necessary.

 ### Visually